gmoorec/Seeed-Studio-XIAO-SAMD21-Dual-Temperature-Sensor/README.md

 This also uses [Newtonsoft.Json](https://www.newtonsoft.com/json) to handle json parsing.
 There is a .NET alternative "System.Text.Json" but I lack the knowledge required to understand why I could not make it work.

+The Arduino code is derived from Naata's and [Adafruit | Using a Thermistor](https://learn.adafruit.com/thermistor/using-a-thermistor)

 ## PART 1.
 The Sensors

 Most watercooling temp sensors are 10k Ohm thermistors.
 I used: